 Mastitis Does Not Always Include a Fever

-Here are some recommendations to avoid getting an abscess:
+Here are some recommendations to avoid an abscess:

-1. Nurse, nurse, nurse and if your baby is not draining the breast well enough make sure and pump and massage that area to help drain the duct that is clogged.
+If your baby is not draining the breast well enough, make sure and pump and massage that area to help drain the duct that is clogged.

-2. Lightly massage your breast towards the nipple while you nurse.
-Especially in the spot where it is sore.
+Lightly massage your breast towards the nipple while you nurse, especially in the area you are experiencing tenderness.

-4. Dry or moist heat on site.
-Use heat only if you are sure you don’t have an abscess.
+Apply dry or moist heat to the site—but only if you’re sure you don’t already have an abscess.

-It is clear that bad advice was given to this poor mom over the phone.
-For some reason, this mom’s infection did not cause her to have a fever.
-It is crucial that if you are not feeling well and your breast has a red spot that is not getting better that you seek medical help.
-In this case, this mother was lucky that she did get medical attention when she did.
-It could have been life threatening had she continued to wait it out.
+It’s clear that bad advice was given to this poor mom over the phone.
+For some reason, her symptoms did not include a fever, but the infection was very much present.
+If you’re not feeling well, and your breast has a red, tender spot that is not getting better, it is crucial that you seek medical help.
+In this case, my client was lucky that she received medical attention when she did.
+It could have been life threatening, had she continued to wait it out.
 Always listen to your body.
 If something doesn’t seem right, be seen by a lactation consultant and/or physician.

 Baby Bonds is a Boise-based company that serves mothers with lactation support, postpartum doula care, and teaches infant massage.
 If you’re interested in learning more, you can find our contact information here.